19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/The Ability Scores/Constitution.md

 Abbreviated as **CON**

 A character's constitution represents much physical endurance and fortitude they have.
-The following [Checks](../../Game%20Procedures/Core%20Procedures/Check.md) and systems use constitution.
+Some applications of constitution are:

 - How many [Health Points](../Derived%20Statistics/Health%20Points.md) (HP) you have
 - How many [Fatigue Points](../Derived%20Statistics/Fatigue%20Points.md) (FP) you have